Zoo in Budapest: Plot

 Going back to the stolen fur Dr. Grunbaum realizes that he has no choice but to turn Zani in.
 You then see Zani offering to help search for Eve.
-He eventually finds her in the bushes, but informs the officer that there's no one there, so he turns around and leaves.
+He eventually finds her in the bushes, but informs the officer that there is no one there, so he turns around and leaves.
 That is when Eve changes out of her uniform into normal clothes.
 After leading the officer astray Zani goes back to Eve and you find out they've cared for each other this entire time and the whistles were to let the other know they were near.
 They sit there for a while talking and eventually they kiss before heading off in a direction Zani knows they wont be caught.
 He takes her to an old bear den, that has a hole in it where you can look and see a view of the city.
 Leaving Eve alone to gather food for her you come to find out that the officers, who have all gathered at the zoo dinner, are all looking for either Zani, Paul, or Eve.
 Not being able to resist Zani enter the hospital and immediately jumps into action thinking of what they're going to do save the monkey the Dr. is trying to save and without a second though Zani goes and gets the solution of bringing in Maria who is the other monkey in the cage.
-He ends up saving the animal and Dr. Grunbaum temporarily forgets that he's having Zani arrested.
+He ends up saving the animal and Dr. Grunbaum temporarily forgets that he is having Zani arrested.

 On Zani's way back to the den he picks up Mimi the monkey and takes her with him.
 When he gets there Eve is upset and is wondering what is going to happen tomorrow. and Zani is trying his best to comfort her.
 Meanwhile Paul's parents are worried and want to know where their son is, and a lot of officers have now arrived to look for these three.
 Back at the den you find out that Eve ran away for Zani and that Zani wanted her to run away for him.
 Eve says she thought they'd get married, and this takes Zani aback but realizing that hurt Eve when he did that he asks what they would do if that happened.
 She says that they would get a house somewhere just like others.
-After having a moment of happiness Eve find Paul hiding and crying near the den, because he thinks since he ran away he's gong to jail.
+After having a moment of happiness Eve find Paul hiding and crying near the den, because he thinks since he ran away he is going to jail.